SimpliAj/SAJ_Installer/README.md

    - **Exit**: Press `Q` to quit without installing.

 2. **Installation Process**:
-   - The script will install each selected program using Chocolatey.
+   - The script will download and install each selected program.
 Installation status for each program will be displayed in the console.

 ## Notes

 - Make sure to run the script with administrator privileges to allow program installations.
-- This script will automatically confirm all Chocolatey installation prompts.
+- Some installers may require additional arguments for silent installation.
+Please ensure to check each program's installation requirements.

 ## License